wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

-Fujiwara, et al.         Expires March 17, 2017                 [Page 7]
+Fujiwara, et al.          Expires April 7, 2017                 [Page 7]

-Internet-Draft              NSEC/NSEC3 usage              September 2016
+Internet-Draft              NSEC/NSEC3 usage                October 2016

    [ Editor note: There has been some discussion on if this document